‘Most exciting’ Roman mosaic in a century uncovered beneath English farm

 Given how unusual the mosaic is, the Department for Digital, Media, Culture and Sport (DCMS) has – on the advice of Historic England – designated the artwork and the surrounding villa complex as an archaeological site of national significance.

-The Rutland mosaic, which measures 11 metres by almost 7 metres, was initially found by Jim Irvine, the son of the landowner Brian Naylor.
+The Rutland mosaic, which measures 11m by almost 7m, was initially found by Jim Irvine, the son of the landowner Brian Naylor.

 Reflecting on the chance finding, Mr Irvine said: “A ramble through the fields with the family turned into an incredible discovery.”